 He has contributed more than 350 op-ed articles in newspapers including the New York Times, the Washington Post, the Boston Globe, and the International Herald Tribune.
 Neier has authored seven books, including his most recent, The International Human Rights Movement: A History (2012), and has contributed chapters to more than 20 books.

-He is the recipient of seven honorary degrees and numerous awards from such organizations as the American Bar Association, the Swedish Bar Association, the International Bar Association, and the Committee to Protect Journalists.
+He is the recipient of seven honorary degrees and numerous awards from such organizations as the American Bar Association, the Swedish Bar Association, the International Bar Association, the Committee to Protect Journalists, and the International Women’s Health Coalition.